• Skip to primary navigation

 Instructions

-• Preheat oven to 350°F. Lightly grease a 12 cup muffin pan or line with muffins papers.
+• Preheat oven to 350°F. Lightly grease a 12 cup muffin pan or line with muffin liners.

-• Bake for 25-30 minutes, or until a toothpick inserted in center comes out without crumbs on it – chocolate is ok.
-Remove from oven, cool on wire racks 10 minutes, remove from pan to wire racks and cool completely.
+• Bake for 25-30 minutes, or until a toothpick inserted in center comes out without crumbs on it.
+(Some chocolate on the toothpick is ok.)

 Notes

-*Can sub 2 cups all-purpose flour or 2 cups whole wheat pastry flour
+• You can use 2 cups all-purpose flour or 2 cups whole wheat pastry flour instead of using two different flours.

 Nutrition